-It should be noted that even assuming a desire on the part of the target to actively consider the second bid, the Board will have to pay careful attention to the original merger agreement so as not to breach its terms (e.g., so-called "no-shop" restrictions or change of recommendation limitations or prior notice provisions).
+It should be also noted that even assuming a desire on the part of the target to actively consider the second bid, the Board will have to pay careful attention to the original merger agreement so as not to breach its terms (e.g., so-called "no-shop" restrictions or change of recommendation limitations or prior notice provisions).
 Even if there would be no breach, it is important to carefully evaluate, and probably avoid, any action that might permit the initial bidder to terminate the merger agreement and/or collect a break-up fee before the target has executed a replacement merger agreement with the second bidder.
-If the original bidder is no longer bound, either it and/or the second bidder might ultimately fall through or pay less, and few targets would want to be in a position to pay a break-up fee in the absence of a binding second deal.10 Given the Delaware case law arising in the Paramount battle, all the players
+If the original bidder is no longer bound, either it and/or the second bidder might ultimately fall through or pay less, and few targets would want to be in a position to pay a break-up fee in the absence of a binding second deal.
+Given the Delaware case law arising in the Paramount battle, all the players must also evaluate carefully whether the specific provisions in the original merger agreement will be enforced by a court under the facts of the particular battle.
+16

-10 The early 2003 short-lived situation involving Hoover's Inc. is a good reminder of this lesson.
+The early 2003 short-lived situation involving Hoover's Inc. is a good reminder of this lesson.
 There, Hoover had signed a merger agreement to be acquired by D&B Corp. for \$7 per share.
-Shortly thereafter, a disgruntled shareholder, Marathon Partners, organized a competing bid with Austin Ventures to buy Hoover's for \$8 per share.
-When D&B Corp. indicated that it would not raise its bid, Hoover's Inc. was not yet in a position to close the deal with the interloper, and Marathon Partners and Austin Ventures subsequently withdrew their bid.
-This sequence highlights the fact that a company should never give up a bird in the hand before first assuring that it will be able to close the deal with the interloper.
+Shortly thereafter, a disgruntled shareholder, Marathon Partners, organized a competing bid with Austin Ventures to buy